awillig/dcp-vardis/dcp-vardis-project/specification/dcp-issues.md

   missing functionalities:
     - Encryption / decryption
 	- Limiting certain management actions to proper clients.
-For example, currently an BP client can de-register any registered protocol and not just itself.
+For example, currently a BP client can de-register any registered protocol and not just itself.
 Similarly, a VarDis client can delete any variable, including variables created by other VarDis clients.